Global%20ECOM%20Synergies

 • Session volume

-These indicators help identify areas that need optimization.
+These indicators help identify areas that need optimisation.

 4. Review Generation Strategy